-- Announce arrival and altitude and position in the stack e.g. "Tanker 485 is overhead at 5,000 feet, number 2"; - Fly a left-hand orbit - Observe and monitor the instructions given to preceding airtankers.
+- Announce arrival and altitude and position in the stack e.g. "Tanker 485 is overhead at 5,000 feet, number 2"; - Fly a left-hand orbit - Observe the operation and listen to instructions given by the working birddog team.

+Inbound to the stack, airtankers must be aware of other inbound and outbound aircraft and plan their approach to their altitude in the stack to maintain separation.
 Vertical separation must be maintained visually and by reference to cockpit instruments.
 Each pilot will keep the airtanker immediately below them in sight and shall fly consistent speeds and angles of bank to enable the following aircraft to observe them.
+Inbound airtankers must monitor the working birddog frequency and keep track of stack position changes occurring before their arrival.
+See below for procedures to enter the stack if an automatic stack descent occurs before arriving in the stack.
 Pilots should broadcast if they lose visual contact with the preceding aircraft below.

 After the birddog team has issued instructions to the working airtanker (#1) to exit the airspace, airtanker #2 will automatically descend to the base-of-stack altitude and assume the working position.
-Airtanker #2 will simultaneously broadcast the maneuver with a statement that includes that airtanker's tail number and a confirmation of the altitude to which it is descending.
+Airtanker #2 will simultaneously broadcast the maneuver with a statement that includes that airtanker's tail number and a confirmation of the altitude to which it is descending and that it is number 1 in the stack.

 The birddog team will acknowledge this statement.
 Upon hearing this acknowledgement, all other airtankers in the stack will simultaneously descend 500 feet (see note below regarding exception for line astern) to their new, lower stack position while maintaining visual reference to and separation from the aircraft below them.
+Pilots must broadcast if they lose visual contact with the preceding aircraft below.